Motorola 6809: 6809

 While the 6502 began to take over the 6800's market, Intel was experiencing the same problem when the upstart Zilog Z80 began to steal sales from the Intel 8080.
 Both Motorola and Intel began new design cycles to leapfrog those designs.
-This process led Intel to begin the design of a series of 16-bit processors, which emerged as the Intel 8086 in 1978.
-Motorola also began the design of a similar high-end design, in the MACSS project.
-When they polled their existing 6800 customers, they found that many remained interested in 8-bit designs and were not willing to pay for a 16-bit design for their simple needs.
-This led to the decision to produce a greatly improved but compatible 8-bit designs that became the 6809.
+Intel responded by quickly introducing a small but practical upgrade of the 8080 as the 8085, which made it less expensive to use and more competitive with the Z80.
+They also began to design a series of 16-bit processors, which emerged as the Intel 8086 in 1978.
+Motorola also began the design of a similar high-end design, in the MACSS project, but did not initially consider an improved 8-bit design.
+But when they polled their existing 6800 customers, they found that many were not willing to pay for a 16-bit design for their simple needs.
+This led to the decision to produce a greatly improved but compatible 8-bit design that became the 6809.

 Analysis of 6800 code demonstrated that loads and stores were the vast majority of all the time in CPU terms, accounting for 39% of all the operations in the code they examined.
 In contrast, mathematical operations were relatively rare, only 2.8% of the code.
 However, a careful examination of the loads and stores noted that many of these were being combined with adds and subtracts, revealing that a significant amount of those math operations were being performed on 16-bit values.
 This led to the decision to include basic 16-bit mathematics in the new design: load, store, add, and subtract.
 Similarly, increments and decrements accounted for only 6.1% of the code, but these almost always occurred within loops where each one was performed many times.
 This led to the addition of post-incrementing and pre-decrementing modes using the index registers.

 The main goal for the new design was to support position-independent code.
 Motorola's market was mostly embedded systems and similar single-purpose systems, which often ran programs that were very similar to those on other platforms.
 Development for these systems often took the form of collecting a series of pre-rolled subroutines and combining them together.
-However, as assembly language is generally written starting at a "base address", combining pre-written modules normally required a lengthy process of changing constants (or "equates") that pointed to key locations in the code.
+However, as assembly language is generally written starting at a base address, combining pre-written modules normally required a lengthy process of changing constants (or equates) that pointed to key locations in the code.